nangtani/blender-addon-tester/README.md

 It will install the addon under test into a location accessible by the respective version of blender.

-It will execute a series of tests, by default, located in the `tests` directory.
+It will execute a series of tests, by default located in the `tests` directory.
 These tests are written in the `pytest` format.

-Once the addon has been completed and the tests have been written, they are checked in to github.
+Once addon has been completed and the tests have been written, they are checked in to github.
 They can be run against a continous integration tool.
 There is currently support for both Github Actions and Travis CI.

 ## Usage

-It can be confusing with blender as it has an internal version of python that is different from the system python.  `blender-addon-tester` is install to the system python and is used to call different versions of blender.
-It is inside this instance of blender that the addon under test gets installed.
+It can be confusing with blender as it has an internal version of python that is different from the system python.  `blender-addon-tester` is isntall to the system python and is used to call different versions of blender.
+It is inside this blender that the addon under test gets installed.

 `blender-addon-tester` can be install from pypi: